Where to stay in Ubud, Bali when you’ve only got a few days

 From my journal: “A ghecko croaks in the thatched rafters.
 Night is drawing in.
 The million eyes of the jungles quieten and begin to close their eyes.
 Sleep comes upon us.”

 For those of you who arrive at night, you’re in for a magical welcome.
+A fabulous entrance will then lead you through to what we think are the best villas in Ubud.

 The Maya Ubud has thatched Spa treatment pavilions dramatically cantilevered over the rapids of the Petanu River.
 A spa treatment might consist of a massage and then a flower bath when a canopied bathtub might be filled with bucketfuls of frangipani, and rose, orange or lime bath crystals.
 You’ll be given a healthy snack and some fresh lemon juice, while you relax and listen to the rushing sound of the river – an experience which can best be described as heavenly.